jpaver/opengametools/README.md

 I've tested loading multi-instance, multi-model scenes with transforms, layers, names using the scene reader, then written them out using the scene writer and verified they load within MagicaVoxel 0.99.3-alpha.
-The files are usually smaller than the source .vox and they will not preserve all the chunks within the original .vox file so are not binary identical.
+The files are usually smaller than the source .vox and they will not preserve all the chunks within the original .vox file, so are not binary identical.

 If you have example scenes that fail to load or save correctly, I'd be happy to discretely investigate and make fixes.

+### Scene Merging

+The Scene merge code allows you to take multiple separate .vox files and put them all into a single vox file while doing some magic to try preserve the original colors in the output file.

+If you find yourself needing to combine multiple files with very similar but non-identical palettes then this is probably the tool for you.
+If you need to combine multiple files with completely different palettes that have only a few entries used, then this may also be for you!

+It won't work for all data though.
+If you try to combine multiple vox files that use all the colors in their respective palettes and their palettes are very different, then your results will probably be bad.

 ## Usage